Receiving Your Money: How Financial Aid Is Disbursed

 Disbursement Dates

-Financial aid is disbursed once all holds and to do list items are complete and you are enrolled in enough units to receive aid.
+Financial aid is disbursed once all holds and To-Do list items are complete and you are enrolled in enough units to receive aid.
 The earliest financial aid refund date is the Thursday prior to the start of the term, but your aid may disburse later due to availability of funds or processing delays.
 If your aid is delayed, please reach out to our office for assistance.

-• Fall 2023: First possible financial aid refund date is August 17
+- Fall 2024: First possible financial aid refund date is August 22

-• Spring 2024: First possible financial aid refund date is January 18
+- Spring 2025: First possible financial aid refund date is January 16

 Note to Borrowers of Alternative/Private loans: The first possible payment of an alternative loan will be the Thursday of the second week of classes each semester.

-• Fall 2023: First possible refund date for a private alternative loan is August 31
+- Fall 2024 First possible refund date for a private alternative loan is September 5

-• Spring 2024 First possible refund date for a private alternative loan is February 1
+- Spring 2024 First possible refund date for a private alternative loan is January 30

 Disbursement Requirements

 Disbursement, or payment of aid, is contingent on your financial aid file status and your enrollment.
-If your file is not complete in time for the first possible disbursement date, we will disburse your award after a minimum of one week after all of your financial aid holds are cleared, all of your financial aid To Do List items are completed, you have registered for courses, and we have completed the review of your application information.
+If your file is not complete in time for the first possible disbursement date, we will disburse your award after a minimum of one week after all of your financial aid holds are cleared, all of your financial aid To-Do list items are completed, you have registered for courses, and we have completed the review of your application information.

 Recipients of financial aid and scholarships will receive funds on the first refund day of each semester only if: